-NB If a child is already the subject of an open case to Children's Social Care, the DSL will have the name and contact details of the allocated social worker.
-Further child protection concerns about any child in those circumstances must be referred directly to the allocated social worker, not to the Front Door again.
-The DSL should contact the social worker by telephone in the first instance.
-Any difficulties in contacting the social worker must be escalated to their line manager, not to the Front Door
+NB: If a child is already the subject of an open case to Children's Social Care, the DSL will have the name and contact details of the allocated social worker.
+Further child protection concerns about any child in those circumstances must be referred directly to the allocated social worker, not to the Front Door again

+Where there is a concern about a child, the DSL should contact the social worker by telephone in the first instance.
+Any difficulties in contacting the social worker must be escalated to their line manager, not to the Front Door.